Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 You can find Venus Parkview Hotel along Kisad Road.
 It is conveniently situated near Session Road and Harrison Road.
 Venus Parkview Hotel is near Burnham Park.
 In fact, the hotel overlooks Burnham Park.
 It is also only a 9-minute journey by car to the Baguio Botanical Garden.

 Their facilities include massage, karaoke, and a restaurant.
-Indeed, Venus Parkview value for your money, especially considering their amenities and location.
+Indeed, Venus Parkview is value for your money, especially considering their amenities and location.

 Budget Accommodations

 If you’re backpacking or traveling on a tight budget, then budget-friendly accommodations are perfect for you.
-You can find top-rated low-cost accommodations in Baguio that has all the basic amenities plus a warm and welcoming staff.
+You can find top-rated low-cost accommodations in Baguio that have all the basic amenities plus a warm and welcoming staff.
 Here are some budget-friendly hotels and lodgings you can choose from:

-Baguio Vacation House- Baguio Transient
+Baguio Vacation House-Baguio Transient

-Guest room at Baguio Vacation HousePhoto from Baguio Vacation House
+Photo from Baguio Vacation House

-This budget-friendly lodging is located along Aspiras-Palispis Highway, which is a 5 to 7-minute drive from SM Baguio, Session Road and Burnham Park.
+This budget-friendly lodging is located along Aspiras-Palispis Highway, which is a 5- to 7-minute drive from SM Baguio, Session Road, and Burnham Park.

 Baguio Vacation House has rooms for two persons and rooms that can accommodate up to 10 adults and five children.
 Their rooms have all the basic amenities you need.